chandrv/webpage/_pages/about.md

 Hello!

 I am a quantitative researcher with a focus on applying innovative techniques in data science, machine learning and quantitative finance to improve decisions about investments and risk.

-Here's a link to my [current CV](http://localhost:8080/webpage/assets/pdf/varun-chandra-resume.pdf).
+Please refer to my <a href='assets/pdf/varun-chandra-resume.pdf'>CV</a> for more information.